makeevmr/Database/README.md

 # Database project
-A project to execute SQL queries a database over a local network.
+A project to execute SQL queries to the database over a local network.

 ## Installaion